 - Paper mills

 - Automotive plants

 - Metal works

 - Railroad Workers

-Even if you didn’t work in a related industry, you can be at risk of developing an asbestos-related illness from asbestos in the home or in any building in which you worked.
+Even if you didn’t work in a related industry, you can be at risk of developing an asbestos-related illness from asbestos in an older home or in any older building in which you worked.
 Some people are even exposed because of a spouse who worked in an asbestos-related industry.
 Secondhand exposure can occur when workers come home from a job site with asbestos contaminating their hair, skin, and work clothes.
 If there is any chance you were exposed to asbestos and you are now sick, a law firm specializing in asbestos can help.

 Additional Help and Resources for Asbestos Victims

 If you or a loved one have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for substantial compensation.
 There is currently over $30 billion in asbestos trust funds, set up for those who are victims to asbestos-related diseases.
 Don’t forget to fill out our form to get our free Financial Compensation Packet, filled with information on the leading asbestos and mesothelioma attorneys in your area.
 If you have questions or need assistance, contact us toll-free at 800-793-4540.